xavierchia/xavierchia.github.io/_posts/2022-04-11-summarizable.md

 ---

-Today, my friend, is a good day.

-Why?

-Well, I just identified *the* bottleneck that’s limiting faster growth of both my personal brand and my various projects.
+I just identified *the* bottleneck that’s limiting faster growth of both my personal brand and my various projects.

 In short, the problem is that neither my personal brand nor my products are easily summarizable.

 And I’m definitely not the only one struggling with this.
 Everyone wants to be a generalist.
-We all like to [shout](https://poets.org/poem/song-myself-51): “I am large, I contain multitudes.”
-And we definitely don’t want to limit the number of potential customers.
+We tend to think if we're not trying to be all things to all people we'll miss out.

 But the price for having a brand that’s all over the place is high.